splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-panorama/4-while.md

 title: Repeat with while
 ---

 You can repeat code using a while loop.
 This tests a condition at the start of the instructions.
-If the condition is true, then the loop is entered and run to their end before returning to the condition to see if the instructions should be run again.
+If the condition is true, then the loop is entered and runs to its end before returning to the condition to see if the instructions should be run again.

 ![Example while loop](./images/while-code.png)